 |GROUP SIZE||4 to 12 Guests|

 Arrive Tana (Antananarivo) Madagascar’s capital.
-On arrival you will be met and transferred to our group hotel.
+On arrival in Tana you will be met at the airport and transferred to our group hotel.
 D

-We fly south to the coastal city of Tulear the southern capital, known as “The White City” or “Sun City”.
+We fly south to the coastal city of Tulear the southern capital of Madagascar, known as “The White City” or “Sun City”.
 The city offers bright colours and a rhythmic ambience made by the Tsapiky music.
-Then drive 25km north to the quaint fishing village of Ifaty.
+Then drive 25 km north to the quaint fishing village of Ifaty.
 B,L,D

 We say goodbye to the palm-laced savannah scenery of the Horombe Plateau and the Bara lands where we should encounter huge numbers of Zebu (the ubiquitous humped cattle).
 These animals hold an almost sacred position in Madagascan life and are certainly symbolic of the prosperity of their owners.
 We will have a stop at the private reserve of Anjah, sacred to the Betsileo people because their ancestors are buried in the high cliff tombs here.
 We might also be graced by close encounters with the cheeky ring tailed lemurs.
 If time allows we would like to visit some of the charming, highlands town of Ambalavao and visit the Antaimoro hand-made paper factory.
 This papyrus like paper is impregnated with dried flowers.
 B,L,D